akselw/elm-workshop/book/Task-2.md

 you can set the `newCommentState` field to `ErrorSavingComment`, and if the `Result` is `Ok`, you can set the field back to `WritingComment`.

+9. You should also set the `newCommentState` field to `SavingComment` when you receive the `PostCommentButtonClicked` and start the POST request.

 ## Task 2.4: Cleaning up the code for our request

 Lastly in this task, we will clean up the code a bit.